Keep in touch with Parish news by signing up to our email alerts - click on the button on the right hand side of this page and sign up to email.

 Parish Councils are the first tier of local Government.
 Parish Councillors are elected to represent the interests of their local residents and to look after their well-being.

-They are generally elected by the local residents every four years, but a vacancy for a Councillor on Little Marlow Parish Council has arisen now due to the recent resignation of Councillor Roger Randall from the Parish Council.
+They are generally elected by the local residents every four years, but two vacancies for a Councillor on Little Marlow Parish Council have arisen.

 What do Parish Councillors do?

 Parish Councillors have three main components to their work.

 1. Decision making - Through attending meetings and committees with other elected members, councillors decide how the Council should deliver its services, what its policies should be, how the budget should be spent, how the Council’s assets and facilities should be used and maintained and how to respond to local planning applications.